opendistro-for-elasticsearch/sql/sql-odbc/docs/user/power_bi_support.md

 ## Load Data By Import

-> **NOTE**: Currently only import mode is supported.
-Direct query support will be added soon.

 * Open Power BI Desktop.

 * Disable parallel loading of tables.
 Click on **Files** > **Options and settings** > **Options** > **CURRENT FILE** > **Data Load** > Deselect **Enable parallel loading of tables** and click **OK**.